How To Become a CFD Trader

 The Forex markets are very liquid and trade 24 hours-a-day, 5 days a week and there is always something happening somewhere.
 As such, CFDs of currency pairs are popular with traders with a short time horizon.

 Price volatility brings opportunities for Scalpers and Day Traders.
 Most markets increase in volatility around times of economic news - particularly if the content of the news is unexpected.
-If that sounds interesting, you might want to explore Admirals' Economic News Calendar to both help you choose your market and to help you find individual opportunities.
+If that sounds interesting, you might want to explore Admiral Markets' Economic News Calendar to both help you choose your market and to help you find individual opportunities.

 As mentioned above, CFDs are available on a huge variety of underlying assets: shares, commodities, Forex currency pairs, cryptocurrencies, bonds and much more.